 Recommended by Elena Sergeeva from Passion for hospitality

-Inside the castle you can admire grand wood-carved furniture, exclusive carpeting and stunning stained glass windows.
-The expansive gardens are decorated with fountains, statues and marble paths.
+Inside the castle, you can admire grand wood-carved furniture, exclusive carpeting, and stunning stained glass windows.
+The expansive gardens are decorated with fountains, statues, and marble paths.
 During the winter the castle and its surrounding gardens look like a winter wonderland.
 That is why this castle has been used as a movie set for the Netflix sequel — A Christmas Prince.
-You can plan a visit to the Peles Castle either with an organised tour or on your own by taking a train either from Brasov or Bucharest.
+You can plan a visit to the Peles Castle either with an organized tour or on your own by taking a train either from Brasov or Bucharest.